predix-ui/predix-ui/_pages/develop/vis/configure-toolbar.md

 # Introduction

-Each chart can embed a toolbar element which consists of a main row of items and an optional subrow of items.
-The subrow usually represents a context of an item of the main row, i.e clicking an item of the main row brings more options.
+Each px-vis chart can optionally contain a toolbar element which consists of a main row of items and optional sub-rows.
+The sub-row can contain additional sub-items related to the item in the main row.

 <catalog-picture img-src="../../img/guidelines/dev/vis/configure-toolbar/toolbar" img-alt="toolbar subpart" style="border:none;" caption="Toolbar with the 'zoom' main item selected"></catalog-picture>

-In the picture above we can see a main row consisting of a "zoom" and "pan" items.
-The "zoom" item has been selected, hence displaying the associated subrow presenting a set of zooming options.
+In the picture above, the main row consists of a "zoom" and "pan" option.
+The "zoom" item has been selected, displaying the associated sub-row with zooming options.

-In general the toolbar is a highly customizable element aiming at providing ways for the user to drive the interaction on a chart.
-More abstractly it should be used to define actions relating to the whole context of a chart as opposed to a single series: zooming, panning, fetching new data, exporting as an image...
-The possibilities are endless.
+The toolbar is a highly customizable element that provides ways for the user to interact with the chart.
+It should be used to define actions related to the whole chart as opposed to a single series: zooming, panning, fetching new data, exporting as an image, etc. For interaction and/or configuration related to a single series, use the register's dynamic menus instead.

-If you are trying to provide your user with interaction and/or configuration relating more specifically to a single series please see the article on how to configure the registers dynamic menus.

-# General Concept
+# General overview

-Although the learning curve for configuring advanced features in the toolbar can be a bit steep the general concept is relatively simple: the toolbar defines an `actionConfig` which is passed to the chart, which then passes it to the component handling user interaction on the chart.
-This component then uses this `actionConfig` to defines what should happen on click, hover, mouseLeave...
-This user interaction component is:
+Although the learning curve for configuring advanced features in the toolbar can be a bit steep, the general concept is relatively simple: the toolbar defines an `actionConfig` which is passed to the chart, which is then passed down to the component that handles user interaction on the chart.
+This component then uses the `actionConfig` to define what should happen on click, hover, mouseLeave, etc.

+This user interaction component is either:

-* px-vis-interaction-space for Timeseries, XY and Polar
+* `px-vis-interaction-space` for Timeseries, XY and Polar;
-* px-vis-axis-interaction-space for Parallel Coordinates and Radar (the `actionConfig` will automatically trickle down through the multi axis and interactive axis element in this case)
+* `px-vis-axis-interaction-space` for Parallel Coordinates and Radar (the `actionConfig` will automatically trickle down through the multi-axis and interactive-axis elements in this case).

-This also means that user interactions in Timeseries, XY and Polar can happen anywhere on the chart while it is limited to axes on Parallel Coordinates and Radar.
-The `actionConfig` could also be passed directly to the chart rather than coming internally from the toolbar (see Global Toolbar further down in this article)
+This means that user interactions in Timeseries, XY and Polar can happen anywhere on the chart, whereas they are limited to the axes of Parallel Coordinates and Radar.

+The `actionConfig` property can also be passed directly to the chart, rather than coming from the toolbar (see "Define a global toolbar" further down in this guide).

 # actionConfig

-`actionConfig` is a core principle of how the interactions are going to be defined.
-It is an object where each key represents a user defined event to handle (on the appropriate interaction space) and each value either a string representing a predefined action or the custom function that should be run for that event.
+The `actionConfig` property is the main way in which interactions are defined.
+It is an object, where each key represents a user-defined event to handle (on the appropriate interaction space), and each value is either a string representing a predefined action, or the custom function that should be run for that event.

 ## Predefined actions

 The predefined actions available depend on the type of interaction space the chart is using.
-It can be found in the 'actionMapping' of the appropriate interaction space,
+They can be found in the `actionMapping` of the corresponding interaction space.

 Predefined actions available in all interactions spaces:

 * `calcTooltipData`: calculates tooltipData for the current cursor position, based on the type
 * `calcCrosshairData`: similar to calcTooltipData but for the crosshairData
 * `calcTooltipAndCrosshairData`: calcTooltipData + calcCrosshairData
-* `resetTooltipAndCrosshairData`: resets both the tooltipData and crosshairData to an empty object
 * `resetTooltip`: resets the tooltipData to an empty object
 * `resetCrosshair`: resets the crosshairData to an empty object
+* `resetTooltipAndCrosshairData`: resets both the tooltipData and crosshairData to an empty object

 Predefined actions only available in px-vis-interaction-space:

 * `startZooming`: starts drawing the zooming box
-* `stopZooming`: stops drawing the zooming box and calculate the new extents based on the box (effectively zooming)
+* `stopZooming`: stops drawing the zooming box and calculates the new extents based on the box (effectively zooming)
-* `startPanning`: starts panning, while automatically binding a panning update on mouse move
+* `startPanning`: starts panning, while automatically binding a panning update on mousemove
 * `stopPanning`: stops panning and removes the panning update binding on mousemove
 * `reportMouseCoords`: fires a `px-vis-interaction-space-mouse-coords` event with the current mouse coordinates

 Predefined actions only available in px-vis-axis-interaction-space:

-* `callAxisBrush`: toggles brushing process on an axis, automatically updating the brush on mousemove.
+* `callAxisBrush`: toggles brushing on an axis, automatically updating the brush on mousemove.
 Typically called on both mousedown and mouseup to start/stop the brushing process
-* `callAxisDrag`: toggles dragging process on an axis, automatically updating the drag on mousemove.
+* `callAxisDrag`: toggles dragging on an axis, automatically updating the drag on mousemove.
 Typically called on both mousedown and mouseup to start/stop dragging and axis.

-For example given those actions the default `actionConfig` for px-vis-interaction-space is:
+Given the actions above, the default `actionConfig` for px-vis-interaction-space is:

 ```javascript
 {